By Molly Patrick

 When was the last time you felt completely at peace?

-Because this is your one and precious life, my friend…
+This is your one and precious life, my friend…

 It’s your time.